-Exercise is also a great way to de-stress on your assignment.
-It reduces your cortisol levels, and burns adrenaline that’s remaining in your system after stressful shifts.
+Exercise is not only part of leading a healthy lifestyle, but it’s also a great way to reduce stress while on your assignment.
+It reduces your cortisol levels, and burns adrenaline that’s remaining in your system after stressful situations.
 It also creates endorphins, the body’s feel-good drug.

 Exercise can also clear your mind.
 By getting your heart rate up and focusing on your body’s movement, you’ll distract yourself from things that may be worrying you about work or your new assignment.
 Call it meditation in motion, with the added bonus of getting in shape!

-Sometimes the best way to de-stress is to get out of your own head.
-Meditation is a great way to regulate your stress levels and become more centered and stable.
+Sometimes the best way to combat stress after work is to get out of your own head.
+Meditation accompanied by deep breathing is a great way to alleviate stress and become more mindfully centered and stable.

 If you’ve wanted to try meditation, but don’t know where to start, check out meditation apps.
 There are many apps to download that can take you through a 5-minute session, or an hour-long session.
 Many apps offer helpful guided meditations, as well as meditation and thoughtfulness practices related to sleep, happiness, productivity, technology use, and more.

 If you’re feeling stressed by your day-to-day routine, try unplugging and hitting the reset switch for a couple days.
 Put your phone down and take a walk, spend some time reading at home or a café, or get plan a weekend trip to an area you haven’t explored yet!
-It’s easy to become overwhelmed and lose track of reality when you’re spending too much time on the internet or social media, and you’ll realize how much extra time you have when you’re not getting sucked down the social media black hole.
+It’s easy to become overwhelmed and lose track of reality when you’re spending time on the internet or social media.
+You’ll realize how much extra time you have when you’re not getting sucked down the social media black hole.

-Our last tip for relieving stress is an easy one: spend some time with four-legged friends!
-Many studies have shown that interacting with animals can make people feel less lonely, fulfill our need for touch and affection, and make us laugh (which as we mentioned earlier is a huge stress reducer).
-So if you’re feeling stressed, get out there and find a dog to pet, or a cat’s belly to rub!
+Our last tip to relieve stress is an easy one: spend some time with four-legged friends!
+Interacting with animals can make people feel less lonely, fulfill our need for touch and affection, and make us laugh (which as we mentioned earlier is a huge stress reducer).
+So if you’re looking for a way to alleviate stress, get out there and find a dog to pet, or a cat’s belly to rub!